20 Nov What is Price Optimization and Management?

 You can manage prices without optimizing them, but you run the risk of poor margins, higher costs, and downstream inventory challenges (markdowns, out-of-stocks, etc.).

 You cannot optimize prices without managing them, however.
 Identifying the optimal price for each product is not enough — because you also need the process and infrastructure to apply those changes across your organization (change prices on your eCommerce, apply new stickers and price tags throughout your stores, etc.).

 Price optimization is a very powerful and impactful lever in retail

 A small change in price can have a very powerful impact on your business.
 According to McKinsey Research:

 “Pricing right is the fastest and most effective way for managers to increase profits.
 Consider the average income statement of an S&P 1500 company: a price rise of 1 percent, if volumes remained stable, would generate an 8 percent increase in operating profits”

-Retailers need to understand that on top of the influence pricing has over profitability, price will also affect consumer demand, inventory levels, margins, and costs, and even brand image.
+Retailers need to understand that on top of the influence pricing has over profitability, the price will also affect consumer demand, inventory levels, margins, costs, and even brand image.

 Challenges and constraints involved with retail price optimization

 To understand the challenges and constraints faced when implementing retail price optimization let us look at a simplified example:

 Option 1: The graph below shows that if you offer a product at the low price of $10 (Perhaps at a discount store), you might sell 100 units and make a revenue of $1000.